How Many Calories Are Burned Playing Ping Pong?

 You should also perform 2-4 resistance training workouts per week to send strong signals to your body to burn FAT and keep (or even build) muscle.
 This will give you that lean, “toned” and athletic look that so many of us are after!

-Finally, instead of adding traditional forms of cardio, engage in fun, low-impact activities that can be used to keep overall activity levels up.
+Finally, instead of adding traditional forms of cardio, engage in fun, low-impact exercise that can be used to keep overall activity levels up.
 And for this, table tennis fits the bill perfectly!

-How Many Calories Does 30 Minutes of Ping Pong Burn?
+How Many Calories Does 30 Minutes of Table Tennis Burn?

 Is Ping Pong Good for Weight Loss?